damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 ## New hires

-Steps:
+Create issue for new hire in organizatoon with following checklist:

 ```
-1. Create issue for new hire in organizatoon with following checklist:
 1. Signed PIAA in Dropbox
 1. Signed contract in Dropbox
 1. Scan of photo id in Dropbox